Alain Bensoussan

-Alain Bensoussan, born on 12 May 1940 in Tunis, is a French mathematician.
+Alain Bensoussan (born 12 May 1940) is a French mathematician.
 He is Professor Emeritus at the University of Paris-Dauphine and Professor at the University of Texas at Dallas.

-Biography
+Early life and education

-Alain Bensoussan is a former student of the École polytechnique (X1960), a graduate of ENSAE and a doctor of mathematics from the Faculty of Sciences in Paris (1969) under the supervision of Jacques-Louis Lions.
+Alain Bensoussan was born on 12 May 1940 in Tunis, Tunisia.
+Bensoussan is a former student of the École polytechnique (X1960), a graduate of ENSAE and a doctor of mathematics from the Faculty of Sciences in Paris (1969) under the supervision of Jacques-Louis Lions.

+Career

 He was a lecturer at the École polytechnique from 1970 to 1986 and a professor at the École normale supérieure from 1980 to 1985.
 He was Director of the European Institute for Advanced Studies in Management, Brussels from 1975 to 1977.
 He was President of INRIA from 1984 to 1996, President of the National Centre for Space Studies (CNES) from 1996 to 2003, President of the Council of the European Space Agency (ESA) from 1999 to 2002.

-Scientific works

-Alain Bensoussan's work has focused on automation and applied mathematics, but he has also focused on information and communication sciences and technologies as well as management and engineering sciences.
-He was one of the initiators of stochastic control for distributed systems and demonstrated in particular the principle of separation of estimation and control, which he then extended to differential sets.
 His former students include Peng Shige, Guy Pujolle, Étienne Pardoux, Jean-Michel Lasry.